 Jews of the Synagogue of the Freedmen opposed Stephen’s message, but they could not counter what he was saying because the power of the Spirit was flowing through him (Acts 6:9-10).

 R..
 He teaches us what to say during persecution.

 This point illustrates the previous one.
 When Messianic Jews are called before synagogue authorities, they do not need to obsess over what to say, rehearsing it in their minds.
 The Spirit will guide them (Luke 12:12).
 In countries where persecution is still happening, this is “real.”

 In nations like ours where persecution is not happening (though things seem to be worsening), this can apply to us in a variety of situations.
 When you have a demanding presentation before a hostile board or an authority, for example, relax and trust God that at the right time the Spirit will bring thoughts to your mind.

 S..
 He intercedes for us.

 It is comforting and encouraging that the Spirit intercedes for and with us through “wordless groans” (Rom.
 8:26).
 This means that something is transpiring in the heaven realm between the Spirit and the Father that does not need words, but they communication is deep, full of compassion.
-I get the impression that on a human level, we participate in those wordless groans, though the Spirit.
-We feel the need deeply and don’t even need to pray in the Spirit.
+I get the impression that on a human level, we participate in those wordless groans, through the Spirit.

 T..
 He empowers our bodies right now and at the future resurrection.